puppetlabs/puppet-docs/source/puppet/5.0/modules_fundamentals.markdown

 {:.concept}
 ## Writing modules

-To write a module, we strongly suggest running `puppet module generate <USERNAME>-<MODULE NAME>`.
+To write a module, use the `puppet module generate` command.

+Specify the full name of the module, in the format `username-modulename`.
+For example:

+`puppet module generate <USERNAME>-<MODULE NAME>`

-When you run the above command, the `puppet module` command asks a series of questions to gather metadata about your module, and then it creates a basic module structure for you.
+When you run this command, the `puppet module` command asks a series of questions to gather metadata about your module, and then it creates a basic module structure for you.

 ```bash
 $ puppet module generate examplecorp-mymodule